 Participants update information themselves

-Plan participants never have to involve your plan administrator in routine account information updates:
+Plan participants never have to involve the plan administrator in routine account information updates:

 Participants update investment designations themselves

-Plan participants never have to go through your 401k plan administrator to access and/or amend salary deferral rates and/or investment designations.
+Plan participants never have to go through your 401k plan administrator to access and/or amend investment designations.

 The participant's customized Plan Participant Gateway displays available plan investments and indicates those to which the participant is contributing and at what rates.